-As a result of the limited scope of its activities and distribution, COLFS believes that the risks inherent in its business are also limited.
+As a result of the limited scope of its activities and distribution, COLFS believes that the risks inherent in its business are also very limited.
+It is noted that the FCA have ranked the company as C4/P3 being the lowest risk categories.
 They fall into three categories:

-Pillar 1 - Operational risks Pillar 2 - Business risks Strategic risks
+Pillar 1 - Operational risks

+Pillar 2 - Business risks

+Strategic risks